-- A1.4.1 Handgun - A1.4.1.1 The holster must safely retain the handgun during vigorous movement and completely cover the trigger.
+- A1.4.1.1 The holster must safely retain the handgun during vigorous movement and completely cover the trigger.
 A semiautomatic pistol holster must completely cover the slide up to 1⁄2" below the ejection port ("race" holsters are prohibited).
-A revolver holster must completely cover the cylinder.
 All retention features must be functional and fully engaged at the start signal.
-The belt to which the holster is attached must be worn at waist level. - A1.4.1.2 Electronic sights, optical sights, compensators, muzzle brakes or barrel porting are prohibited. - A1.4.1.3 Magazine length may not exceed 5.561" (141.25mm). - A1.4.2 Rifle - A1.4.2.1 Not more than one (1) non-magnified electronic or optical sight is permitted.
+The belt to which the holster is attached must be worn at waist level. - A1.4.1.2 Electronic sights, optical sights, compensators, muzzle brakes or barrel porting are prohibited. - A1.4.1.3 Magazine length may not exceed 5.561" (141.25mm).

+- A1.4.2.1 Not more than one (1) non-magnified electronic or optical sight is permitted.
 Electronic or optical sights originally designed to be capable of any magnification (whether used or not) are prohibited.
 Any number of iron sights may be used. - A1.4.2.2 Supporting devices (bipods, bags etc.) are prohibited. - A1.4.2.3 Muzzle devices may not exceed 1 inch in diameter and 3 inches in length (as measured from the barrel muzzle to the end of the device).
-For sound suppressors, see rule 4.3. - A1.4.3 Shotgun - A1.4.3.1 Only a tubular magazine is permitted.
+For sound suppressors, see rule 4.3.

+- A1.4.3.1 Only a tubular magazine is permitted.
 Speed loading devices are prohibited. - A1.4.3.2 Electronic sights and optical sights are prohibited. - A1.4.3.3 Supporting devices (bipods, bags etc.) are prohibited. - A1.4.3.4 Barrel devices designed/intended to reduce recoil or muzzle movement (e.g. compensators, barrel porting) are prohibited. - A1.4.3.5 Not more than nine (9) rounds total may be loaded at the start signal, unless otherwise stipulated in the written briefing.